FinnWiel/shazzoo-media/README.md

 This package does not implement tenancy or user-based access control out of the box.

-If your application requires scoping media by tenant, team, or user, you are responsible for applying your own global scope to the `MediaExtended` model.
+If your application requires scoping media by tenant, team, or user, you are responsible for applying your own global scope to the `ShazzooMedia` model.
 This can be done by publishing the model and implementing it there, or you can add the global scope in the `AppServiceProvider.php`'s boot function.